It’s summer! yet somedays it feels nothing like it, and others, a little too much like it.

 Slow your pace, visit a blue space.

 Studies show that people who spend more time in aquariums could improve their physical and mental well-being.
-Aquariums could also improve your mood and reduce heart rates & blood pressure.
+Visiting aquariums can have various mental health benefits, offering a calming and positive experience for many individuals.
 In other words: “Fish are therapeutic”.

 So if you love the sea, and want that in-depth experience.
 Visit a nearby aquarium!
-Enjoy the blue, take in all the information about your local species, and learn a thing or two about how you can help protect marine life.
+Take in all the information about your local species, and learn a thing or two about how you can help protect marine life.

 Some of our favourite Irish aquariums include: